-Due to repeatability factors, if the following areas are searched, then the finger print must include at least twelve clear minutiae that are easily discernible, form a cluster, and are not scattered throughout the print:
+Due to repeatability factors, if the following areas are searched, then the fingerprint must include at least twelve clear minutiae that are easily discernible, form a cluster, and are not scattered throughout the print:

-• Only the delta

-- Only the area below the pattern area - Only the area above the pattern area
+- Only the delta - Only the area below the pattern area (when the core and/or orientation is not discernible) - Only the area above the pattern area (when the core and/or orientation is not discernible)

-FBI Database Search: A finger print will be determined to be suitable for a computer search in the FBI ALPS database if it contains at least twelve clear minutiae that are easily discernible, form a cluster, and are not scattered throughout the print.
+FBI Database Search: A fingerprint will be determined to be suitable for a computer search in the FBI ALPS database if it contains at least twelve clear minutiae that are easily discernible, form a cluster, and are not scattered throughout the print.
 These minutiae are located during the analysis.
-In addition, the finger print must meet both of the following:
+In addition, the fingerprint must meet both of the following: